-"Inspiration is 1% inspiration and 99% perspiration" I have been a devotee and believer of this slogan for a long time but now I am revisiting this idea.
-I have my doubts that just hard work will lead to great stuff.
-There is more to creation than pure sweat and tears, if fact a lot more than meet the eye.
+I have been a devotee and believer of the slogan "Inspiration is 1% inspiration and 99% perspiration” but after many years I’ve beginning to change my mind.no longer think that is just hard work that can produce great things.
+There is more to creation than pure sweat and tears, if fact a lot more.

-Working hard will get your juices going, but so many mediocre works have been created with a lot hard work but in the end of the day, they are uninspiring.
-So, yes to inspiration, whatever that is.
-Inspiration is a combination of so many things, some obvious ones, others are more unspeakable.
-Inspiration is nonsensical by nature and the mystery is what fuels our interest and make things come alive.
+Inspiration, whatever that is a combination of so many things, some obvious ones, others are more unspeakable.
+Inspiration is nonsensical by nature and that is its value and power, for mystery is what fuels our interest.

 Yes.
 Inspiration does exist but it does in a very ethereal and surreal universe.
-Inspiration is elusive most of the times, and not something you can touch or retain.
+Inspiration is elusive, and not something you can touch or retain.
 It must be cultivated with a lot of love, and we need to provide the right environment and nutrients so it can materialize.
 Hard work is simply hard work.
 Inspiration is something else.